Sentinel-Mexico/freellmapi-ha-add-on/README.md

    ```
    https://github.com/Sentinel-Mexico/ha-add-ons
    ```
-4. Both add-ons will appear in the store.
+4. All add-ons will appear in the store.
 Install whichever you need.

 ## Repository Structure